Mt. Kilimanjaro, Tanzania

 - Pray with us and stay up to date with our latest prayer requests

-- Donate belongings to our shop
+- Donate second hand clothing and other items to our shop

 We'd love to hear from you and share our passion for providing aid and assistance in God's name!